 Andragogy Learning Theory

 Malcolm Knowles is an American educator who is well known for the use of the term Andragogy.
 He stated that Andragogy refers to any form of Adult Learning.
-Knowles’s theory contains five assumptions about the characteristics of adult learners that differ from the characteristics of child learners.
-There are also four principles of andragogy that are applied to adult learning.
+His theory contains five assumptions about the characteristics of adult learners that differ from the characteristics of child learners.
+Four principles of andragogy are applied to adult learning.

 The five assumptions of adult learners are:

-1. Self-concept: As a person matures, his self-concept moves from one of being a dependent personality toward one of being a self-directed human being
+1. Self-concept: As a person matures, their self-concept moves from one of being a dependent personality toward one of being a self-directed human being

-2. Experience: As a person matures, he accumulates a growing reservoir of experience that becomes an increasing resource for learning.
+2. Experience: As a person matures, they accumulate a growing reservoir of experience that becomes an increasing resource for learning.

 3. Readiness to learn: As a person matures, his readiness to learn becomes oriented increasingly to the developmental tasks of his social roles.

-4. Orientation to learning: As a person matures, his time perspective changes from one of postponed application of knowledge to immediacy of application, and accordingly, his orientation toward learning shifts from one of subject-centeredness to one of problem centredness.
+4. Orientation to learning: As a person matures, their time perspective changes from one of postponed application of knowledge to immediacy of application, and accordingly, their orientation toward learning shifts from one of subject-centeredness to one of problem-centredness.

 The four principles that are applied are: